Due to the pandemic, the AMS and MAA have agreed to move the JMM 2021 online. There will not be any in-person events in Washington, D.C.

 There will be fewer hour-long talks this year, but we still plan to have a great selection of invited addresses.
 Look for announcements soon regarding the final line-up of speakers.

-If presenters grant permission, we will record their presentations.
-All registered participants will be able to access recorded sessions for three months after the meeting's conclusion.
+All registered participants will be able to watch recorded sessions within one week after the meeting ends.

 Yes, there will be designated time after each presentation for questions and answers.

 Yes, anyone may participate in the virtual JMM.
-Please take note of the Eastern Time time zone when planning your participation.
+Please take note of the Mountain Standard time zone when planning your participation.

 Printed programs will not be available for these meetings; however, all registered participants will have access to the program online as well as to all abstracts presented during the meeting.
 As talks are scheduled, a meeting program will be posted on the JMM program page.